UniversalScheduleStandard/UniversalCategoryIdentification/README.md

 ![GitHub Repo stars](https://img.shields.io/github/stars/thinkcrew/UniversalCategoryIdentification?style=social)
 ![GitHub watchers](https://img.shields.io/github/watchers/thinkcrew/UniversalCategoryIdentification?style=social)

-Categories have been previously considered to be unique to a project and are subject to the tastes of each individual.
-For example, one person might refer to 'Cast Members' as 'Cast', 'Actors' or 'Talent'.
-'Background Performers' might be 'Background', 'Extras' or just 'BG'.
-When that individual attempts to share their data, this practice can become problematic if the names of the categories are not standardized.
+Historically, categories have been considered to be unique to an individual project and have been subject to the tastes of each individual.
+For example, different individuals might refer to 'Cast Members' as 'Cast', 'Actors' or 'Talent'.
+'Background Performers' might be 'Background', 'Extras' or 'BG'.
+When those individuals attempt to share their data, this practice can become problematic because the names of their categories had not been standardized.

-This standard assigns identification numbers to each category type.
-This allows for an individual to alter the name of a category but still convey the intent of that category when the data is being transferred or processed.
+To solve this issue, the Universal Category Identification Standard assigns immutable identification numbers to each category type.
+This allows for an individual to alter the name of a category but still convey the intent of that category when the data is being transferred, parsed or stored.
 Regardless of what you call your actors, the data will refer to that category by its ID number.

 Additionally, categories come in two flavors: